Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as files_upload or files_remote_share.
-The description lacks context for selection.
+No guidance on when to use this tool versus alternatives like files_upload or files_remote_share.
+With many file-related siblings, an agent lacks decision criteria.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.